markonomikon/shortcuts-archive/README.md

 so it's a good idea to check the official documentation or the application itself for the most up-to-date information.
 Check it here: https://learn.microsoft.com/en-us/visualstudio/ide/default-keyboard-shortcuts-in-visual-studio?view=vs-2022

-#### what is Visual Studio?
-Comprehensive integrated development environment (IDE) by Microsoft, offering tools for building, testing, and deploying software across various platforms and programming languages.

 ## Visual Studio Code
+Lightweight, open-source code editor by Microsoft with extensive language support, extensions, and debugging capabilities for efficient software development.

-Note that these shortcuts are based on the default keybindings in VS Code.
+**Note**: that these shortcuts are based on the default keybindings in VS Code.
 - **Ctrl + P**: Quick Open.
 Allows you to quickly navigate to files in your project.
 - **Ctrl + Shift + N**: New window.
 Opens a new window of VS Code.
 - **Ctrl + B**: Toggle sidebar visibility.
 Shows or hides the sidebar containing the file explorer, extensions, etc.